JordanMartinez/learn-halogen/src/05-Driver/11-Querying-Components.md

 # Querying Components

-In this example, the top-level component does not render anything interesting but can respond to requests to get its state and `tell`-style queries to set its state to a new value.
+In this example, the top-level component does not render anything interesting but can respond to `request`-style queries to get its state and `tell`-style queries to set its state to a new value.

 ## Compiling Instructions